18 August 2026 · Key dates

 UAE E-Invoicing Deadlines by Business Size

-A voluntary pilot opens 1 July 2026.
+A voluntary pilot opens 1 July 2026 for any business that wants to test early.
 Businesses with revenue of AED 50 million or more must appoint an ASP by 30 October 2026 and go live on 1 January 2027.
 Businesses below AED 50 million appoint by 31 March 2027 and go live on 1 July 2027.
 Government entities appoint by 31 March 2027 and go live on 1 October 2027.
+These dates come from Ministerial Decisions 243 and 244 of 2025, and the appointment deadline in each phase — not the go-live date — is the one that should set your internal project timeline, since ASP onboarding and testing take weeks.

 Exiloz Management & Tax Consultant · Dubai-based FTA-focused advisory · VAT, corporate tax & accounting